Mahmoud-zino/Knowledge/School/Projects/MediaScout/Technical Documentation.md

 ## Possible errors
+>[!error]
-### Server has no Internet connection
+>Server has no Internet connection
-Adding a new channel when the server has no internet connection will be displayed on the UI, as the channel ID is not fetchable.
+>Adding a new channel when the server has no internet connection will be displayed on the UI, as the channel ID is not fetchable.

+>[!error]
-### Server unstable internet connection
+>Server unstable internet connection
 If the connection with the internet is lost while downloading a video, the video is displayed as downloaded in the database and the download will never be restarted, causing a corrupted video file.

+>[!error]
-### Duplicated User with the same Channel ID
+>Duplicated User with the same Channel ID
-When adding a duplicated User with the same channel ID, the new user is saved to the database, but the videos are not retrieved again because they are unique in the database.
+>When adding a duplicated User with the same channel ID, the new user is saved to the database, but the videos are not retrieved again because they are unique in the database.
-On the UI, the duplicated user is displayed with empty page.
+>On the UI, the duplicated user is displayed with empty page.
 ## Logging
 1. Backend: Every action is logged right now to the `Console` using the Django logging module.
 2. Frontend: No logs are used at the moment.